 You can activate write once, read many (WORM) storage on a Cloud Volumes ONTAP system to retain files in unmodified form for a specified retention period.
-WORM storage is powered by SnapLock technology in Enterprise mode, which means WORM files are protected at the file level.
+Cloud WORM storage is powered by SnapLock technology, which means WORM files are protected at the file level.

 After the retention period has elapsed, you are responsible for deleting any files that you no longer need.